Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Published on April 10, 2026 -- 21 min read

-The short answer: use Sonnet 4.5 for 90% of coding work, Opus 4 for the hard 10%, and Haiku 4.5 for bulk operations.
+The short answer: use Sonnet for most coding work, Opus for hard reasoning and code review, and Haiku for high-volume simple tasks.
 Here is why.

 The Claude Model Lineup {#claude-model-lineup}

-As of April 2026, Anthropic offers three model tiers through the Claude API and claude.ai:
+Anthropic offers three main model tiers through the Claude API and claude.ai:

 Key specs: